RISING AGAINST THE CURRENT

 By LB THAPA

 The history of commercial rafting is not very old in Nepal.
-With the establishment of Himalayan River Runners in 1979, Nepal had taken its very first step in the field of white water rafting.
+With the establishment of Himalayan River Runners in 1979, Nepal had taken its very first step in the field of whitewater rafting.
 A decade later, the Government of Nepal formally recognized the Nepal Association of Rafting Agents (NARA) in 1989.

 After 1989, more rafting activities began happening in Nepal.
 Today many rafting and kayaking professionals turn to Nepal because Nepal has many world-famous rivers, which are highly suitable for both rafting and kayaking.